TubercularOx/darkhaunter/occultism.md

 ## Knowledge (Occult)

-The Hunting Horror has +26 Knowledge (Occult) on its skill list, making it an ultimate wildcard for integrating mysterious lore into the story as needed.
-The official conversion rules state that skills unique to *Call of Cthulhu*—including Knowledge (Occult)—are unsuitable for *Dungeons & Dragons*.
-However, they also dismiss the need to update monsters, focusing instead on sanity mechanics and the altered spell system.
-This contradiction allows Rich creative freedom to define what Knowledge (Occult) covers, enabling the Monster in the Dark to demonstrate extensive knowledge of obscure topics while remaining unaware of things that are common knowledge to other characters.
+The Hunting Horror has +26 Knowledge (Occult) on its skill list, a skill unique to Call of Cthulhu.
+The official conversion rules state that such unique skills are unsuitable for *Dungeons & Dragons*.
+However, they also deny the need to update monsters, focusing instead on adapting sanity mechanics and the altered spell system.
+This contradiction allows Rich creative freedom to define what Knowledge (Occult) covers.

-Knowledge (Occult) has an unusual relationship with the setting. *Call of Cthulhu* takes place on Earth, where its skills typically apply to real-world concepts.
-However, Rich appears to have kept the skill names and their general intent while redefining the knowledge they cover to fit the *Order of the Stick* setting.
+The examples below suggest that Rich has chosen to apply Knowledge (Occult) to concepts that have a basis in real-world mysticism, folklore, or esoteric traditions, but instead of importing these concepts from the real world, he appears to slot in the closest D&D equivalent, keeping the terminology while adjusting its application.

-### Magical Books
+### Magical Tomes

 [Comic 195](https://www.giantitp.com/comics/oots0195.html)